 5. Take the case to trial

-Call a trusted Chicago personal injury attorney today
+Call our trusted Chicago personal injury attorneys today

-If you or somebody you love has sustained an injury caused by the careless or negligent actions of another person, contact an attorney as soon as possible.
-At Horwitz, Horwitz & Associates, our skilled and experienced team is ready to conduct a full investigation into your case.
-We aren’t afraid to go up against aggressive insurance carriers and at-fault parties.
+If you or somebody you love has sustained an injury caused by another person’s careless or negligent actions, contact an attorney as soon as possible.
+At Horwitz, Horwitz & Associates, our skilled and experienced team is ready to investigate your case thoroughly.
+We aren’t afraid to confront aggressive insurance carriers and at-fault parties.
+Call us today at (800) 985-1819 or contact us online.